Tech-at-DU/BotShop-iOS/P05-Stack-Navigation/content.md

 Something else you might have noticed is the _back button that magically appeared in the navigation controller._

-This is a builtin feature that is given when you use stack navigation in programming and was given to you through this line:
+This is a built-in feature that is given when you use stack navigation in programming and was given to you through this line:

 ```swift
 self.navigationController?.pushViewController(nextVC, animated: true)